 - Smart DNS: Redirects only DNS queries to appear from a different region.
 It’s fast for streaming but doesn’t hide your actual IP or encrypt traffic.
 Best for unblocking content without affecting all device traffic.

 If your main goal is privacy plus reliable streaming, a VPN is usually the simplest, most robust option.
 For speed-focused setups on a single app, consider a Smart DNS service in combination with a VPN, but be mindful of possible leaks or compatibility issues.
-How to easily disable vpn or proxy on your tv in 2025

 Common issues and how to fix them